justUmen/PopUpLearn/README.md

 The DB is text-based in .pul files.

-Content should be / will be compatible with "WallpaperGenerator", "Brainz" and "GameScript quizzes".
+Content should be / will be compatible with "WallpaperGenerator", "Brainz" and "GameScript quizzes". (but .pu files should give configurations)

 Content is moved from the folder "ToLearn" to the folder "Learned" ???